wallarm/product-documentation/docs/2.14/admin-en/configure-cloud-node-synchronization-en.md

 To change synchronization parameters, proceed with the following steps:

-1. Make changes to the `node.yaml` file by adding the parametersfrom the table above and assigning the desired values to them.
+1. Make changes to the `node.yaml` file by adding the parameters from the table above and assigning the desired values to them.

     The valid `node.yaml` contents: